2026-27 Upper School Curriculum Guide

 Graduation Requirements

-For graduation, a minimum of 16 units is required.
-(For the Class of 2027 and beyond, a minimum of 20 units is required.)
+For graduation, a minimum of 20 units is required.
 For promotion to the next grade, a minimum of four (4) academic courses must be passed.
 A senior must complete a minimum of four (4) full credits during the senior year in order to receive a diploma and must be enrolled in at least four classes during each semester of the senior year.
 Credit is granted at the completion of the course.
 A minimum of five (5) academic courses a year is expected.
 Any student choosing to take more than five homework-bearing courses needs to carefully consider this decision, and parental approval is required on all course selections.

 The typical program of study is five to six units per year in Grades 9-12.
 Successful completion of all requirements is necessary for graduation.